Colin Eglin

 Colin Wells Eglin (14 April 1925 – 29 November 2013) was a South African politician best known for having served as national leader of the opposition from 1977–79 and 1986–87.
 He represented Sea Point in the South African Parliament from 1958–61 and from 1974–2004.
-Described by Nelson Mandela as "one of the architects of (South Africa's) democracy", Eglin played a leading role in the drafting of the country's post-apartheid constitution.
+Described by Nelson Mandela as "one of the architects of [South Africa's] democracy", Eglin played a leading role in the drafting of the country's post-apartheid constitution.

 Early life, education and military service

-Eglin was born in 1925 in Sea Point, the son of Carl August Eglin and his wife, Elsie May Wells.
-Both of Eglin's parents were South Africans of British descent.
+Eglin was born in on 14 April 1925 in Sea Point, Cape Town, the son of Carl August Eglin and his wife, Elsie May Wells, both being South Africans of British descent.
+Eglin spent the early part of his life growing up in the neighbourhood of Pinelands.
 He had just turned nine when his father died in July 1934.
 He later wrote, "He had been ill for a long time, but had been strengthened by a deep and abiding Christian faith - and by the love and care (and equally deep faith) of his wife".
 His mother died in 1958.

+Following his father's death the Eglin family moved in with his aunt in Hobhouse in the Free State, attending Hobhouse School where he was the only English–speaking learner.
+He then moved to the town Villiersdorp to continue his schooling at the De Villiers Graaff High School where he matriculated in 1939.
+The following year he enrolled at the University of Cape Town to pursue his undergraduate studies in quantity surveying.

-He interrupted his studies in 1943 during the Second World War to join the South African Army.
+He interrupted his studies in 1943 during World War II to join the South African Army.
 He became a full-time instructor in the anti-aircraft unit in Cape Town.
-He was then sent to a similar unit in Egypt and transferred to Italy.
+He was then sent to a similar unit in the Kingdom of Egypt and transferred to Italy.
 He took part in the South African assault on Monte Sole, after which the Allies broke through to the plains of Italy.
 After the War he remained in Italy for nine months, waiting for demobilisation.
-During this period, he undertook extramural courses in Archaeology and Town Planning.
+During this period, he undertook extramural courses in archaeology and town planning.

 He graduated from the University of Cape Town with a BSc degree in quantity surveying in 1946.

 Early political activity

-Eglin was a member of Pinelands Municipal Council from 1951-1954.
+Eglin was a member of Pinelands Municipal Council from 1951 to 1954.
 He was elected as a United Party Cape Province Provincial Councillor in 1954 and served until 1958.
-He was elected unopposed as MP for the Peninsula constituency in 1958.
-He left the United Party to become a founder member of the Progressive Party in 1959, losing his seat in the 1961 General Election.
+He was elected unopposed as MP for the Pinelands constituency in 1958.
+He left the United Party to become a founder member of the Progressive Party in 1959, losing his seat in the 1961 general election.

 Eglin became the leader of the Progressive Party in February 1971.
-Eglin was at first outside Parliament but he was elected for the Cape Town seat of Sea Point in the April 1974 General Election, when five other PP candidates joined Helen Suzman in Parliament.
+Eglin was at first outside Parliament, but he was elected for the Cape Town seat of Sea Point in the April 1974 General Election, when five other PP candidates joined Helen Suzman in Parliament.